VanAnderson/wpe-personal-readme/readme.md

 ## Technical skills and experience

 - Most of my experience is in React and Rails.
-- Golang is an intermediate skill for me and one of the areas I'm focused on learning.
+- Golang is an intermediate skill for me and one of the areas I'm focused on leveling up.
-- DevOps topics are a relatively weaker area is my skill set and something I'm putting effort into improving.
+- DevOps topics are a relatively weaker area in my skill set and something I'm putting effort into improving.
   - Before WPE, I primarily worked in products that had a monolithic architecture, so I've come here with a lot to learn in this area!

 ## The Day-To-Day